Emily-64/StorySpark/README.md

 # StorySpark

-This is a simple website built with HTML/CSS/JavaScript.
+StorySpark is a small web project that lets users generate or interact with stories.

+## 🛠️ Built With
+- HTML
+- CSS
+- JavaScript